jordan-yee/kakoune-jsx-selections/README.md

 # Kakoune JSX Selections
 A Kakoune plugin providing custom selections for JSX code.

-> NOTE: Currently, this plugin should be considered proof-of-concept.
+> NOTE: Currently, this plugin should be considered alpha and is subject to breaking changes.

 ## Background
 When using Kakoune to work on a ReactJS-based project, I've found manipulating the React elements / DOM tags embedded in JSX files to be one of the biggest pain-points.
-This plugin aims to improve that experience.
+This plugin initially aimed to improve that experience specifically, but because it is based on a proper AST parser it made sense to support other syntactic objects as well.

+## Scope
+This plugin is focused solely on providing useful selections for JavaScript/JSX code (and should work for TypeScript as well).
+Because Kakoune uses the subject-verb model, the provided selections can naturally be followed up with any desired actions.
+Including only selections also makes the plugin quite safe and robust.
+If a selection fails or is incorrect due to a bug, no code was changed, and the user can manually correct the selection and continue working without disruption.

 ## Dependencies
 This plugin requires the following applications to be installed on your system.